MicrosoftDocs/well-architected/well-architected/saas/billing-cost-management.md

 ## Next step

-Learn about the governance to reduce risks, ensures compliance, and supports your organization's business objectives.
+Learn about governance to reduce risks, help ensure compliance, and support your organization's business objectives.

 > [!div class="nextstepaction"]
 > [Design area: Governance for SaaS workloads on Azure](./governance.md)